k-ahn2/wps2/README.md

 3. WPS returns a delivery receipt to the sender.
 4. WPS then decides:
    - if the recipient is connected, send in real-time
-   - if the recipient is not connected, check whether registered for push notifications, send if yes
+   - if the recipient is not connected, check whether registered for push notifications, send one if yes
    - if the recipient is not registered, end processing
 5. If not sent in real-time, when the recipient connects and sends a type `c` JSON object, WPS will then return the new message(s)

-> [!IMPORTANT]
-> WPS uses timestamps extensively.
-A post sent by a user will use the client timestamp on both client, server and destination user's database.
-If the sending user's clock is materially incorrect, WPS may incorrectly sort messages and you may encounter issues with certain functions.

 ## Timestamps and Delivery Sequence